 You can import .CSV and .VCF files.
 Before you groan, know that we’ve made this as painless as possible for you.
 I’ve laid out the simple steps for you here.

-5) Export your contacts from your smartphone, LinkedIn and Facebook.
+5) Export your contacts from your smartphone and LinkedIn.

 Once you’ve exported your contacts, use our Import tool (#4 above) to get them in Top Producer CRM.

 - Smartphone: How you do this depends on the device you’re using, what your device is running and other (slightly boring) factors.
-Do a quick Google to find the steps that work for you.
-(We found these steps for iPhone.)
+We found these steps for iPhone and these ones for Android (scroll down a little to see the steps).
+If you’d rather us walk you through it though, just give us a call at 1-866-459-7885.